-As of September 8, 1995, the following persons owned of record, or were known to own beneficially, more than five percent (5%) of any class of the outstanding shares of the Company:
+As of September 20, 1996, the following persons owned of record, or were known to own beneficially, more than five percent (5%) of any class of the outstanding shares of the Company:

-Name and Address Shares of the Company Owned (Percentage of Outstanding Voting Stock)(1) Albert H. Desnoyers 210 Washington Drive Watchung, New Jersey 07060 66,347 (7.8%) Claude E. Savoie 550 Sheldiac Road Moncton, New Brunswick Canada E1A 2T1 50,850 (6.0%) Ronald J. Goguen (2) 1776 Elmwood Drive RR #4, D-291 Moncton, New Brunswick 246,313 (29.0%)
+Name and Address

+Shares of the Company Owned (Percentage of Outstanding Voting Stock)(1)

+Albert H. Desnoyers 210 Washington Drive Watchung, New Jersey 07060 132,694 (7.6%)

+Claude E. Savoie 550 Sheldiac Road Moncton, New Brunswick 101,700 (5.8%)

+Ronald J. Goguen (2) 111 St. George Street Suite 200 Moncton, New Brunswick Canada E1C 1T7

 Shares of the Company's voting stock beneficially owned.
 A beneficial owner of a security includes any person who, directly or indirectly, through any contract, arrangement, understanding, relationship, or otherwise has or shares the power to vote such security or the power to dispose of such security.
-Included are shares owned by spouses and relatives living in the same home as to which beneficial ownership may be disclaimed and shares which may be obtained under the Company's Stock Option Plans and shares which may be obtained under warrants.
+Included are shares owned by spouses and relatives living in the same home as to which beneficial ownership may be disclaimed and shares which may be obtained under warrants or upon the exercise of conversion rights.
 Based on Schedules 13D and/or Forms 4 and 5 filed with the Securities and Exchange Commission.

-Includes 45,454 shares of Series A Preferred Stock, 71,428 shares of Series B Preferred Stock and 60,239 shares of Common Stock, and a warrant to purchase 66,882 shares of common stock at a price of \$14.00 per share owned by Square Lake Holding Corporation ("Square Lake"), a Maine corporation which is owned by a Canadian corporation of which Ronald Goguen is a 95% shareholder and director, 1,535 shares of Common Stock owned by a child of Mr. Goguen and 775 shares of Common Stock held in an individual retirement savings plan.
-Shares of the Series A Preferred Stock and Series B Preferred Stock are convertible into shares of common stock without further consideration at a ratio of one to one.
+Includes 45,454 shares of Series A Preferred Stock, 71,428 shares of Series

+B Preferred Stock, 120,478 shares of Common Stock, and a warrant to purchase 133,764 shares of common stock at a price of \$7.00 per share, owned by Square Lake Holding Corporation ("Square Lake"), a Maine corporation which is owned by a Canadian corporation of which Ronald Goguen is a 95% shareholder and director and 1,550 shares of Common Stock held in an individual retirement savings plan.
+Shares of the Series A Preferred Stock and Series B Preferred Stock are convertible into shares of common stock without further consideration at a ratio of two for one.